 These succulents don’t need very much attention or care.
 They will thrive almost anywhere.
 Plants of this family are also called stonecrop since many gardeners joke that only stones require less maintenance.
 In fact, sedeveria plants are hybrids on sedum and echeveria, both of which are hardy, carefree succulents.

-The plants thrive outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11 and are only very slightly frost tolerant.
+The plants thrive outdoors in USDA plant hardiness zones 9 through 11 and are only very slightly frost tolerant.
 You might try putting your new sedeveria Letizia in a rock garden or with other succulents.

 In cooler regions, you can grow them indoors in containers.
 Put them outside to get a little sun in the warmer seasons but look out for sudden drops in temperature.
 According to Letizia information, they are only slightly frost tolerant and a hard frost will kill them.